yago-xd/connect-four/README.md

 Round 1

-The first move will be made by: You
+The first move will be made by: Computer
-Enter the column number to make a move: 5
-You have made your move
+Computer has made its move
-You placed at Column 5
+Computer placed at Column 5
-Time taken for this move: 2s
 ----------------
  1 2 3 4  5 6 7
 ⚪⚪⚪⚪⚪⚪⚪